 When you think about remodeling your bathroom, your mind likely jumps straight to the floor tiles, the vanity style, or perhaps the sleek hardware on the shower door.
 However, many homeowners often overlook the transformative power of the ceiling, which designers frequently refer to as the fifth wall.
-A well-designed bathroom ceiling can completely change the atmosphere of the space, making a small room feel much taller or adding a cozy, high-end touch to a master you are aiming for a rustic vibe with natural wood or a sophisticated modern look with bold paint, the ceiling offers a unique paying attention to this surface, you can elevate your design and create a spa-like retreat.
+A well-designed bathroom ceiling can completely change the atmosphere of the space, making a small room feel much taller or adding a cozy, high-end touch to a master suite.
+Whether you are aiming for a rustic vibe with natural wood or a sophisticated modern look with bold paint, the ceiling offers a unique canvas.
+By paying attention to this surface, you can elevate your design and create a spa-like retreat.

 1. Wood plank bathroom ceiling